 The pool is open from 5 AM until 11 PM.
 The best part is it’s free to use, no need to pay anything for entrance.
 Free street parking is available a few blocks away if you are willing to walk and save some penny.

-A paid city parking in the lot adjacent to the pool is available for convenience.
+There is Riley Park Parking lot adjacent to the pool is available for convenience.

 You can only access this parking lot from 8th avenue from the west.
 There is also a small lot tucked in behind the wading pool accessible from the north lot.